lamarquise/printf/README.md

 the tree, only down branches, so it doesn't need to be freed, it will die as soon as it's instance of parse specs is complete.

+Return is -1 if error since ret otherwise represents the number of char read, which i think could be 0 ? maybe ?

 #### Flag Parsing (also includes width, precision and size parsing)
 This may be the most elaborate of the parsing files but it's also the most